MonikaSuchoszek/beyond-the-known/_posts/2018-07-20-PokharaKathmandu.markdown

 ---

-After two weeks of hiking we really hoped to spend few quiet and relaxing days in Pokhara and we were not disappointed :) Phewa Lake surrounded by the city and high peaks in the background looks stunning!
-Especially, during sunset when the water change the color from blue to pinkish and the fishermen with their tiny wooden boats are tending to their nets completed the scenery.
+After two weeks of hiking we really hoped to spend few quiet and relaxing days in Pokhara and we were not disappointed :) Phewa Lake, surrounded by the city and high peaks in the background, looks stunning!
+Especially, during sunset when the water changes colors from blue to pink-ish and the fishermen with their tiny wooden boats are tending to their nets completed the scenery.

 <img src="/assets/Nepal/PokharaKathmandu/DSC01890.jpg" />